h2oai/wave/website/blog/2021-11-10-community-content.md

 This blog is intended to help new users learn and become comfortable with the H2O Wave framework.
 Use the [Overview](#overview) section for an ordered-list of how to get started, learn more, and get hands on with the capabilities of H2O Wave.
 Move onto the [Examples and Existing Apps](#examples-and-existing-apps) to see what’s possible and being built by other developers.
 In the [Friends of Wave](#friends-of-wave) section you can learn about companion libraries which help take your Wave projects to the next level.

 ## Overview
-### RTFM: Setup and Tutorials
+### Setup and Tutorials

 The best way to get started with a product is to read it’s docs and do some examples.
 It’s not always fun or glamorous, but each link below will take 1 to 10 minutes to read/execute and is the best way to get you up to speed on what is possible, where Wave excels, and to have everything running on your local machine.

 Have feedback?
 Documentation is often written by the product experts.
 Have an opinion on something that is confusing, could be more clear, or is missing?
 Add a note in the [Wave Discussions](https://github.com/h2oai/wave/discussions) or feel free to make the changes and open a pull request (PR).

 1. [Learn what Wave does](https://wave.h2o.ai/docs/getting-started)
 2. [Install the software on your local workstation](https://wave.h2o.ai/docs/installation)
 3. [Run a pre-built app on your local workstation to have access to over 150 examples](https://wave.h2o.ai/docs/tour)
 4. Work through the [Hello World](https://wave.h2o.ai/docs/tutorial-hello), [Beer Wall](https://wave.h2o.ai/docs/tutorial-beer), [System Monitor](https://wave.h2o.ai/docs/tutorial-monitor), [Bean Counter](https://wave.h2o.ai/docs/tutorial-counter), and [Todo List](https://wave.h2o.ai/docs/tutorial-todo) tutorials

-### RTFM: Detailed Guides
+### Detailed Guides

 The best way to learn details on the intricacies of a product is to read it’s docs.
 It’s not always fun or glamorous, but each guide topic will take 3 to 15 minutes to read and make you the expert at various topics in the Wave framework.

 Start at the [introduction](https://wave.h2o.ai/docs/guide) and then use the left hand navigation to read through all topics or pick the ones you are most interested in.
-Topics today are:

 -   Architecture
 -   Wave Scripts
 -   Wave Apps
 -   Pages
 -   Layouts
 -   Cards
 -   Data Buffers
 -   Components
 -   Query Arguments
 -   App State
 -   Routing
 -   Realtime Sync
 -   Background Tasks
 -   Data-binding
 -   Files
 -   Plots
 -   Javascript
 -   Graphics
 -   Security
 -   Logging
 -   Command Line Interface
 -   Development
 -   Browser Testing
 -   Configuration
 -   Deployment
 -   Backup and Recovery
 -   WaveML
 -   WaveDB